Adjustable Dumbbells vs Traditional Dumbbells

 -

-Easy to use and adjust
+Easy to adjust between sets

 -